Mathematics BSc (Hons)

 Learning will be facilitated through a variety of methods which may include lectures, seminars, lab, workshops, online activities and group work.

 Students are expected to engage in both class and online activities and discussions.
-This module also requires students to participate in additional guided reading and self-directed study to reinforce the learning gained from timetabled sessions.
+This course also requires students to participate in additional guided reading and self-directed study to reinforce the learning gained from timetabled sessions.

 Formative feedback will be used to prepare students for summative assessment and give students an early indication of their progress towards the module's intended learning outcomes.
 A portion of this module’s contact time will be dedicated to course support sessions.
-The course support sessions are weekly, timetabled sessions where students can explore areas of the course which they find challenging or get support with personal projects and employability efforts (subject to availability).
+The course support sessions are timetabled sessions where students can explore areas of the course which they find challenging or get support with personal projects and employability efforts (subject to availability).

 Teaching contact hours